rjaeckel/gw14-shell/README.md

 ### Runtime
  * PHP >= 5.3 - latest version on SLES11-SP3: `php53`
- * `php53-openssl` to receice the current wadl-information from https
+ * `php53-openssl` to receive the current wadl-information via https
  * `php53-json` or `php-xml` fitting the API's requirements and personal favor
  * ini-flag `short_open_tags` enabled or PHP>=5.4
  * curl binary accessible from php